 The Rose-breasted Grosbeak is an interesting and enigmatic voyager, a visitor from another world here in our part of the country for a short time each year before it moves along and forgets all about us.
-Like the Robins, when the day comes that you realize these birds are no longer coming around you know that winter is on the way.
-Unlike us, they have the common sense to leave with the summer, and follow the warm weather south.
+Like the migration of the Robins, when the day comes that you realize these birds are no longer coming around you know that winter is on the way.
+Unlike us, they have the common sense to leave with the summer and follow the warm weather south.

 On second thought, maybe it’s better not to think about it.
 It’s far too depressing to be jealous of a bird!

 Rose-breasted Grosbeaks in Your Backyard

 Resources and References

 As usual, the following resources were indispensable in creating this article.
 Check them out to learn more about the Rose-breasted Grosbeak and other songbirds. :

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.